-The bishopric subordinated to the centre of the Eastern World indicates a long-standing local tradition, recorded by Anonimus and referring to Duke (voivode) Menumorout of Crişana who, around the year 900 A.D., invoked as his "master" the emperor of Constantinople.
-A document of 1223 makes mention of the fact that, about 20 years earlier, the Cistercian monastery of Cârţa in Făgăraş was endowed with lands taken by force from the Romanians (terram... extemptam de Blaccis).
-39 Around 1210, at the request of Andrew II, king of Hungary, a count of Sibiu recruits an army formed of Saxons, Romanians, Szeklers and Petchenegs which he leads towards the south of the Danube so as to give military assistance to Czar Boril.
-40 The territory on which this army was recruited stretched between Orăștie and Baraolt, that is, it was the area over which the count of Sibiu had authority.
-From this territory, the Magyars seem to be absent at that time, which signals the fact that they had not, by that time, penetrated into southern Transylvania in considerable numbers; on the other hand, the Romanians are placed in the enumeration straight after the Saxons and immediately before the Szeklers and the Petchenegs, as proof of their military and numerical importance.
-Let us not forget that the Saxons, through the privilege granted them in 1224, received under their ownership also the forest of the Romanians and of the Petchenegs, which they had the right to use alongside the old proprietors.
-In the same manner, the Teutonic knights, colonized temporarily in south-eastern Transylvania, were granted in 1222 the right of passing through the "country of the Romanians" and through that "of the Szeklers," without having to pay anything.
+The bishopric subordinated to the centre of the Eastern World mentions a long-standing local tradition, recorded by Anonimus and referring to the duke (voivod) Menumorut of the Crişana who, around the year A.D.
+900, invoked as his "master" the emperor of Constantinople.
+A document of 1223 makes mention of the fact that, about 20 years earlier, the Cistercian monastery of Cârța in Țara Făgăraşului, was endowed with a land taken by force from the Romanians (terram... extemptam de Blaccis) 43.
+Around 1210, at the request of Andrew II, king of Hungary, a count of Sibiu recruits an army formed of Saxons, Romanians, Szeklers and Petchenegs which he leads towards the south of the Danube so as to give military assistance to the czar Borilă 44.
+The territory off which this army was recruited stretches between Orăștie and Baraolt, that is, it was the area over which the count of Sibiu had authority.
+From this territory, the

+Magyars seem to be absent at that time, which signals the fact that they had not, by that time, penetrated into south Transylvania in considerable number; on the other hand, the Romanians are placed in the enumeration straight after the Saxons and immediately before the Szeklers and the Petchenegs, as proof of their military and numerical importance.
+Let us not forget that the Saxons, through the privilege granted them in 1224, received under their ownership also the forest of the Romanians and of the Petchenegs, which they had the right to use unhinderedly alongside toe old proprietors 45.
+In the same manner, the Teuton knights, colonized temporarily in south-east Transylvania, were granted in 1222 the right of passing through the "country of the Romanians" and through that "of the Szeklers", without having to pay anything 46

-In all of the sources of the 9th-14th centuries, the Romanians appear as owners of some goods, as natives of those places, from Crisana and Satu Mare all the way to Bârsa and from Banat up to Maramures.
-There exists no source whatsoever that mentions crossings on masse of Romanians from the south and east into Transylvania.
-On the contrary, with regard even to the 13th-14th centuries, the evidence clearly shows crossings from the inner part of the bend of the Carpathians towards Wallachia and Moldavia.
-This suggested by the act of 1234 referring to the Romanians in the bishopric of Cumania, Romanians who attracted towards them the inhabitants of Transylvania; in the same manner, in the diploma of the Hospitallers of 1247 it is required that the peasants (rustici) who crossed from Transylvania and Hungary into Oltenia (Little Wallachia) be made to return.
-43 Historical tradition and documents bring forth arguments in support, of the crossings of some Romanian voivodes and knez from Fagaras and Maramures, inconvenienced by the new order introduced by the Magyar masters, into Wallachia and Moldavia.
-No longer able to maintain the sovereignty of their respective political formations in southern Transylvania and Maramures, they crossed (in 1290-1365) south and east of the Carpathians and speeded up the founding of state in those places.
+In all of the sources of the 9th - 14th centuries, the Romanians appear as owners of some goods, as natives of those places, from the Crisana and Satu Mare all the way to Bârsa-land and from the Banat way up to the Maramures.
+There exists no source whatsover that mentions crossings on masse of Romanians from the south and east into Transylvania.
+On the contrary, with regard even to the 13th -14th centuries, the evidence clearly shows crossings from the inner part of the bend of the Carpathians towards Wallachia and Moldavia.
+Thus it transpires from the act of 1234 referring to the Romanians of the bishopric of Cumania, Romanians who attracted towards them the inhabitants of Transylvania; in the same manner, in the diploma of the Joanniter knights of 1247, it is required that the peasants (rustici) who crossed from Transylvania into Oltenia (Little Wallachia) be made to return 47.
+Historic tradition and the documents bring forth arguments in support, of the crossings of some Romanian voivods and knezi from the Făgăraş and the Maramureş inconvenienced by the new order introduced by the Magyar masters, into Wallachia and Moldavia.
+No longer able to maintain the sovereignty of their respective political formations in southern Transylvania and the Maramures, these ones crossed (in the interval 1290-365) south and east of the Carpathians and speeded up the state-establishing, process then going on in those places.

-The Colonization and Inclusion of some Populations in Arpadian Hungary (12th-13th Centuries)
+The Colonization and Inclusion of some Populations in Arpadian Hungary (12th -13th Centuries)